MichealEichenlaub/2077_instant_craft_config/README.md

   -To update this file, you can search for something you want to edit and change it in the file.

-   We wil go over an example for changing the speed of upgrading perks.
+   We wil go over an example for changing the speed of upgrading attributes.

   -Open your "inputContexts.xml"  located in cyberpunk 2077 \ r6 \ config
   -Use ctrl+f to open the find menu